 One consequence of all kinds of previous QE measures is a heavy increase in the central bank balance sheets, or more specifically the monetary base.
-Traditional economists claim that a heavy rise in the monetary base will lead to an equivalent rise in the broad money supply and therefore to inflation.
-But seven years after the beginning of QE-programmes and the resulting doubled and tripled central bank balance sheets, we are confronted with a persistent problem of deflation instead of the predicted inflation.
+Traditional economists have claimed that a heavy rise in the monetary base will lead to an equivalent rise in the broad money supply and therefore to inflation.
+But even nine years after the beginning of QE-programmes and the resulting doubled and tripled central bank balance sheets, we are still confronted with the problem of an impending deflation - or too low inflation, respectively - instead of the predicted inflation.
 The supply of broad money is not increasing at the same rate as the monetary base, as would have occurred if the conventional interpretation of the money multiplier was correct.